mcdonc/web3/web3.rst

 If the ``body`` iterable returned by the application has a ``close()`` method, the server or gateway **must** call that method upon completion of the current request, whether the request was completed normally, or terminated early due to an error.
-(This is to support resource release by the application.
-This protocol is intended to complement PEP 325's generator support, and other common iterables with ``close()`` methods.
+This is to support resource release by the application amd is intended to complement PEP 325's generator support, and other common iterables with ``close()`` methods.

 Finally, servers and gateways **must not** directly use any other attributes of the ``body`` iterable returned by the application.